Resources for Students

 The An A-Z of Food and Drink is available online.

-See also the database Infotrac Hospitality, Tourism, & Leisure Collection and Business Insights: Essentials, which contains reference books, below.
+See also the database Infotrac Hospitality, Tourism, & Leisure Collection and Business Insights: Global, which contains reference books, below.

 Periodical databases let you find articles on a specific subject in magazines, newspapers, and trade journals.